Reviewed by: MyTaxRebate Team on 9 Mar 2026

 Returning emigrants often get emergency tax in Ireland because their old PAYE record is not immediately active for the new employment, even though they may already have an Irish PPS number.
 Revenue still needs the new employer relationship in place before it can issue the correct Tax Credit Certificate.
 Until that happens, payroll may default to emergency tax.
 For workers earning €650 to €900 per week, the overpayment from a short return-to-Ireland payroll delay can easily reach €800 to €1,500.
 Open-year reviews in 2025 should cover 2022, 2023, 2024, and 2025.

-What This Guide Covers
+What This Page Covers

-• ✓ Why returning emigrants face a special payroll risk
+- ✓Why returning emigrants face a special payroll risk

-• ✓ How an old Irish PPS record differs from an active PAYE employment
+- ✓How an old Irish PPS record differs from an active PAYE employment

-• ✓ What to expect on the first payslips after returning
+- ✓What to expect on the first payslips after returning

-• ✓ How refunds work for prior-year and current-year cases
+- ✓How refunds work for prior-year and current-year cases

-• ✓ Why MyTaxRebate reviews every open year after a return to Ireland
+- ✓Why MyTaxRebate reviews every open year after a return to Ireland

-The years still available are 2022, 2023, 2024, and 2025.
+- ✓Backdate up to four years.
+In 2025, open review years still include 2022, 2023, 2024, and 2025.

 Why Returning Workers Get Caught Out